jerry1646/cardgamer/README.md

 ## Getting Started on Local Server

 1. Clone this repository.
-2. Install dependencies using the npm install command.
+2. Install dependencies using the "npm install" command.
 3. Update parameters in .env file in order to properly link the app to the database.
-4. Start the web server using the npm start local command.
+4. Start the web server using the "npm start local" command.
 The app will be served at http://localhost:8080/.

 ## Getting Started on Heroku